Orpheum Theater (Galesburg): Modern history

 On April 11, 1986, a check for $1.8 million arrived in Galesburg.
 The agreement stated that the Authority would invest the money and on the completion of the renovation, the DCCA would either take the excess interest or pay the difference to equal the promised $2 million if the Authority earned less.
 Because of these delays, the Committee faced new problems: the boiler went out, a pipe in the theatre burst, its funds dwindled to $3,000, and the cost of construction increased five percent.
 Rolland Killian, the project architect, had originally expected to start work on the theatre seventeen months earlier.
 Because the cost of materials had risen, plans for the renovation were revised to accommodate higher prices and the missing $200,000.
-New plans called for a contingency fund in case something else went wrong, and budgeted for movie projection equipment and a $22,000 dollar grand piano.
+New plans called for a contingency fund in case something else went wrong, and budgeted for movie projection equipment and a $22,000 grand piano.

 As the project got underway a dispute arose between the Orpheum Theatre Management Committee and the Knox County Civic Center (KCCC).
 The Committee's job was to handle theatre operations, but they did so under the authority of the KCCC, with no power to make independent decisions.
 This restriction hindered the Committee's ability to book acts for the theatre.
 The Committee drew up a new constitution and by-laws enabling it to exercise greater power to make decisions.
 The KCCC attorney rewrote the Committee's constitution, which continued its subordination to the KCCC and required KCCC's approval for all expenses over $2,500.
 Finally, after negotiations, the KCCC and Committee agreed to work together on a new constitution.

 As the plans for the renovations were finalized, a dispute broke out about the Critic's Square, a concession area.
 The KCCC planned for a concession area on the mezzanine level, as well as for a marquee and new doors.
 Because construction costs rose, the theatre had to scale back the renovations.
 A compromise dropped the marquee and doors but kept the Critic's Square.